-Microban technologies undergo regular and vigorous testing.
-Risk assessments by independent scientists, scientific bodies and governmental agencies (including EPA, FDA and regulatory authorities in Europe and Canada) are intended to evaluate the impact of antimicrobials on human health and safety, and have consistently reconfirmed our antimicrobial additives at the levels approved for use in consumer, industrial and medical products.
+Risk assessments by independent scientists, scientific bodies and governmental agencies (including EPA, FDA and regulatory authorities in Europe and Canada) are intended to evaluate the impact of antimicrobials on human health and safety.
+These assessments have consistently reconfirmed that Microban antimicrobial additives are safe to use in various consumer, industrial and medical products.
 The size and specific biological systems of microorganisms make them susceptible to antimicrobial agents at levels of exposure that are not harmful to human health.

 Regardless of whether antimicrobial technology is incorporated within a product during manufacturing or applied to a finished product, it is classified by the EPA as a pesticide since it prevents the growth of microorganisms.
 You can learn more about the EPA's regulation of antimicrobial pesticides, including those that are integrated during manufacturing, on their website.

-Similarly, the European Chemicals Agency, or ECHA, classifies antimicrobials products as biocidal products, meaning they are intended to “protect humans, animals, materials, or articles against harmful organisms like pests or bacteria, by the action of the active substances contained in the biocidal product.”
+Similarly, the European Chemicals Agency, or ECHA, classifies antimicrobial products as biocidal products, meaning they are intended to “protect humans, animals, materials, or articles against harmful organisms like pests or bacteria, by the action of the active substances contained in the biocidal product.”
 You can explore European regulations associated with biocidal products in treated articles on the ECHA website.

 Additional Regulatory Bodies